TikhonJelvis/RL-book/chapter2/chapter2.md

         state = process.next_state(state)
 ```

-Now we can use this simulator function to generate simulation traces.
-In the following code, we generate `num_traces` number of simulation traces over `time_steps` number of time steps starting from a price $X_0$ of `start_price`.
+Now we can use this simulator function to generate sampling traces.
+In the following code, we generate `num_traces` number of sampling traces over `time_steps` number of time steps starting from a price $X_0$ of `start_price`.
 The use of Python's generator feature lets us do this "lazily" (on-demand) using the ``itertools.islice`` function.

 ```python
 import itertools